AffnanSawad/Equity-BD-Server/README.md

-It is a backend server for Equity-BD.
+It is a backend (NoSql) MongoDB server for Equity-BD.

 Server Link : https://equity-bd-server.vercel.app/